nextflow-io/nextflow/docs/azure.rst

 Azure Blob Storage
 ===================

-Nextflow as a built-in support for `Azure Blob Storage <https://azure.microsoft.com/en-us/services/storage/blobs/>`_ Files stored in a Azure blob container can be accessed transparently in your pipeline script like any other file in the local file system.
+Nextflow has built-in support for `Azure Blob Storage <https://azure.microsoft.com/en-us/services/storage/blobs/>`_.
+Files stored in a Azure blob container can be accessed transparently in your pipeline script like any other file in the local file system.